 Even older generation business executives are learning that allocating resources to ORM sets a clear path to financial success.

-Businesses plan to spend more time and money on ORM in 2018 because they recognize the need for a solid online brand reputation.
+Businesses plan to spend more time and money on ORM because they recognize the need for a solid online brand reputation.

 Of the businesses that do not currently use a professional agency to manage their brand reputation, cost (54%) is the biggest factor that’s preventing them from hiring one.